-Medicines and other health related products go through a process to ensure they are safe for the general population.
-Other products like tattoo pigments and skin care creams do not.
+Medicines and other health-related products go through a process to ensure they are safe for the general population.
+Other products like tattoo pigments and skincare creams do not.

-When discussing tattoo aftercare with a new client who already has tattoos I focus on bad habits.
+When discussing tattoo aftercare with a new client who already has tattoos, I focus on bad habits.
 These bad habits mainly deal with the types of products they should use or the assumed length of time it takes to heal a tattoo.
-Other times I spent time listening to clients who are absolutely sure that the care regimens they used before are perfect for every wound they will encounter throughout their lives.
+Other times I spent time listening to clients who are sure that the care regimens they used before are perfect for every wound they will encounter throughout their lives.
 These habits are hard to break.

-Tattoo Artists Are Not Dermatologists
+Tattoo Artists Are Not Dermatologists.

-- “I” did the tattoo and “I” know how tattoos heal when I do them (on average), so you need to do it this way or you suck.”
+- “I” did the tattoo, and “I” know how tattoos heal when I do them (on average), so you need to do it this way, or you suck.”

-A quick explanation of what happens when an artist applies a tattoo
+A quick explanation of what happens when an artist applies a tattoo:

 A tattoo is a medical procedure where pigment is permanently inserted into your skin.
 By creating openings in the skin for the pigment to enter, the body becomes more vulnerable to the possibility of infection.
 We develop aftercare procedures for clients to follow because the process is collaborative: We artists apply the tattoo to your skin in a way that we (hopefully) understand will limit the possibility of long-lasting damage internally, scarring of the procedure spot as well as decreasing the chances of transmitting an infection.

-Sadly, our industry and the media created a blanket procedure that we utilize int he west for taking care of a new tattoo.
+Sadly, our industry and the media created a blanket procedure that we utilize in the west for taking care of a new tattoo.
 I fear that many artists have not been given enough knowledge to deal with this aspect of the tattoo process.
 I fear they are too willing to jump on the cure-all bandwagon when confronted with new products expertly marketed for the industry.

-Your skin is the largest organ of your body and it acts as a barrier to the dangerous, pathogenic environment that surrounds us.
+Your skin is the largest organ of your body, and it acts as a barrier to the dangerous, pathogenic environment that surrounds us.
 While there is significant scientific information about the processes surrounding your body’s natural ability to keep your skin hydrated, we will avoid falling down these rabbit holes.
 Getting tattooed damages your skin and therefore damages your skin’s natural ability to hydrate itself.

-pH And Acidity Of The Skin
+pH And Acidity of the Skin.

 pH measures the molar concentration (not teeth but a chemistry-based measurement) of free hydrogen ions (hydrogen ions are positively or negatively charged hydrogen atoms- the atoms that have gained or lost electrons) are found in a solution.
 Here is a video from Crash Course Chemistry that explains it in further detail: